arimatakao/mdx/README.md

 # download a specific chapter
 mdx dl -c 123 mangadex.org/title/319df2e2-e6a6-4e3a-a31c-68539c140a84/slam-dunk

-# download range of chapters
+# download a range of chapters
 mdx dl -c 12-34 mangadex.org/title/319df2e2-e6a6-4e3a-a31c-68539c140a84

 # download a range of chapters and merge them in one file